jsa-research/limbus-buildgen/README.md

 These are things that are planned for a 0.2 version:

 * A Visual Studio 2013 project generator.
-* Cross compilation to Android and iOS on supported platforms.
+* Cross compilation to Android on supported platforms.
+* A Xcode project generator for iOS.

 ## Copy
 sea-strap.js - A "build anywhere" C/C++ makefile/project generator.